 - Regarding CSR initiatives at its suppliers, Casio revised the scale of response choices on its questionnaire to a five-point scale to ascertain supplier situation for reduction of environmental impact and measures to protect the human rights of workers.
-The company received responses from all 225 suppliers in Japan and provided feedback based on the overall results.
-It also visited 14 companies in China and Thailand based on the results of the previous year's responses and has continued to ascertain the situation and make it transparent, while introducing awards and case presentations at meetings to explain material procurement policy to suppliers.
+The company received responses from all 515 suppliers in Japan, China and Thailand and provided feedback based on the overall results.
+It also visited 13 companies in China and Thailand based on the results of the previous year's responses and has continued to ascertain the situation and make it transparent, while introducing awards and case presentations at meetings to explain material procurement policy to suppliers.
 The revision of the scale of response choices on its questionnaire is especially commendable as it represents a level that could become the industry's de facto standard.
-In the future, I hope that Casio's system will evolve so that feedback can be provided with greater precision according to the level of each supplier's CSR initiatives. - Casio has established a Basic Policy on Respect for Human Rights and has its own tool for checking the status of human rights, and it continues to provide feedback to group companies concerning the overall survey results.
-In addition, Guidance on the Prohibition of Bribery and a Manual on the Prohibition of Bribery have been established, and the company has started to ascertain the actual status of efforts against corruption at group companies outside Japan.
+In the future, in order for feedback to be utilized with even higher accuracy based on the level of supplier CSR initiatives, I hope that Casio will provide more opportunities and offer better methods for suppliers to learn best practices from one another, and that the company will consider and take action to help promote a circular economy. - Casio has established a Basic Policy on Respect for Human Rights and has its own tool for checking the status of human rights, and it continues to provide feedback to group companies concerning the overall survey results.
 It has expanded its whistleblower hotlines to give access to suppliers and discloses the number of reports to these hotlines.
-In order to make the guidelines and tools more effective on the frontlines in the future, I recommend that they be incorporated into goals for managers and evaluation criteria, and also that they be linked with the CSR Leader system.
+In order to make the policies, tools and systems more effective on the frontlines in the future, I again recommend that they be incorporated into goals for managers and evaluation criteria, and also that they be linked with the CSR Leader system.
 I look forward to seeing the company build a compliance promotion system integrated daily management.